SkylineCommunications/dataminer-docs-connectors/connector/doc/Novelsat_NS2000.md

 # Novelsat NS2000

 The NovelSat NS2000 is a demodulator designed for high-demand satellite reception.
-The NS2000 delivers signi?cantly higher spectral ef?ciency compared to DVB-S2.
+The NS2000 delivers significantly higher spectral efficiency compared to DVB-S2.

 ## About